-There is a lot of written text out there that pertains to your business and needs to be catalogued or analyzed.
+There is a lot of written text out there that pertains to your business and needs to be cataloged or analyzed.
 It might be emails, reviews, support tickets, comments on social media, feedback, news articles, etc.

 Working through a high volume of text data can be challenging for a team, requiring a lot of time for manual and repetitive tasks, and with a high degree of errors.